filterpaper/filterpaper.github.io/qmk/workflow.md

 QMK firmware can be compiled entirely on GitHub using Action workflow, without any tools installed locally.
 To begin, you will need a GitHub account setup.

-# Create A Keymap
+# Create a Keymap

 Start by visiting the [QMK Configurator](https://config.qmk.fm/#/) site.
 Select your keyboard from the drop-down list, and layout.
-Use your GitHub account username for the `Keymap Name` field, e.g.
+Use your GitHub username for the `Keymap Name` field, e.g.:

 ![workflow1](workflow1.png)

 Customise the keymap according to your preference.
 Click on the download icon next to `KEYMAP.JSON` to save the layout file into your computer.
 Rename it to your keyboard name, e.g. `cradio.json`, and note its location.

-# Create A Repository
+# Create a Repository

 Login to your GitHub account, select the `Repositories` tab, and click on `New` on the right to create a new repository.
 You can name it `qmk_keymap` (or a unique name).
 Leave the other settings as default and click on `Create repository` at the bottom of the page: